 I used to be embarrassed about answering immediately, especially if the email came while I was on the computer.
 I had some weird thing about not wanting people to think I was constantly online.
 However, I have learned that if I don’t deal with it right when I open it, the likelihood of my dealing with it at all practically disappears.
 New messages pour in, and pretty soon the first one is forgotten until I am cleaning out my inbox a year later and find it.
 Oops!

 So, yeah.
 If it’s something you can do right away, do it.
 Sometimes I get messages back being amazed at how quickly I responded, but I refuse to be embarrassed about it.

 2. If you can’t deal with it immediately, mark it as an action item.

 Another awesome thing I have gmail set up to do is to add tags automatically to certain emails that come in.
 For instance, when I get blog comments, I like to reply to them.
-However, I will never remember to do it if those comments don't come to my email, and if they aren't marked in a way to remind me.
-So, I have gmail automatically tag anything coming from Disqus (my blog commenting system) as "blog comments-need reply" (which I have colored bright orange, so I know it is an action item).
+However, I will never remember to do it if those comments don’t come to my email.
+So, I have gmail automatically tag anything coming from my blog commenting system as “blog comments-need reply” (which I have colored bright orange, so I know it is an action item).